 These days, many physical dealerships have their own websites where customers can compare and research vehicles.
 These websites are good for comparing vehicle prices or valuing a trade, but in most cases a trip to the dealer is necessary in order to complete the purchase.

 Auto Credit Express has a network of over 1,200 dealerships and loan providers dedicated to helping customers with poor credit and first-time buyers.
-Their goal continues to be the improvement of customers’ credit standing through responsible lending and financing solutions.
+Their goal is to help improve customers’ credit standing through responsible lending and financing solutions.

 Pros | Cons |